mattcanty/blog/content/blog/2020-01-31-pre-commit/index.md

 ---
 title: Pre-Commit Tip
 date: "2020-01-31T12:00:00.000Z"
-description: A handy tip for pre-commit
+description: |
+  Installing pre-commit in a repo on your machine won’t automatically make pre-commit work in that repo on your colleagues machine.
 ---

 [pre-commit.com](https://pre-commit.com/)

 **pre-commit** is a straightforward way to ensure basic checks are maintained in a respository, before errors are even committed to a local branch.

 This is particularly useful for light-touch validations like linting.